ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

         collectd_plugin_write-graphite_host,The hostname for the Graphite service.,localhost,No
         collectd_plugin_write_graphite_port,The port for the Graphite service.,2003,No
         collectd_interval,"The interval seconds in which to query the read plugins.
-If set, will use the specified interval for collectd and plugins.",10,No collectd_disable_host_monitoring,"If set to true, disables the collectd cpu, interface, load, memory, and prometheus plugins.",False,No collectd_plugin_write_prometheus_port,The port of the collectd embedded webserver should listen on that can be scraped by using Prometheus.,9103,No
+If set, will use the specified interval for collectd and plugins.",10,No collectd_disable_host_monitoring,"If set to true, disables the collectd cpu, interface, load, memory, and prometheus plugins.",False,No collectd_plugin_write_prometheus_port,The port of the collectd embedded webserver should listen on that can be scraped by using Prometheus.,9103,No pch_counters_configmap,"Optional.
+The name of a custom configmap to customize PCH counters mounted at /opt/ibm/monitoring/pchmonitor/counters.xml.
+If not provided, the operator creates a default configmap and any updates will not be overwritten.","{{ meta.name }}-pch-counters-config",No

     .. csv-table:: Logging Parameters
        :header: "Parameter", "Description", "Example", "Required"